ParaMonte Fortran 2.0.0

 pm_mathUnsigned Module Reference

-This module contains procedures and generic interfaces and generic interfaces for various operations with positive integers with results that have the same binary representation as an unsigned integer.
+This module contains procedures and generic interfaces for various operations with positive integers with results that have the same binary representation as an unsigned integer.

 Such operations (like addition or subtraction) would normally cause runtime overflow errors within the default Fortran environment.